 All the symptoms of pregnancy, such as morning sickness, giddiness, weight gain, back pain, swallowing, indigestion issues like heartburn are common problems, which surrogate mothers need to be bear with a whole gestational period.
 Some surrogates can also experience gestational diabetes and hypertension during pregnancy.

 Side effects of medications

 Generally, in gestational surrogacy, more than one embryo is transferred to the surrogate’s womb for better surrogacy outcome.
-But carrying more than one embryo may become difficult for surrogate mother.
-Moreover, delivering twins, the triplet is a tough job for surrogate mother.
-Some case history referred postpartum hysterectomy and uterine rupture during delivery the multiple off-spring or macrosomic infants.
+But carrying more than one embryo may become difficult for surrogate mothers.
+Moreover, delivering twins, the triplet is a tough job for surrogate mothers.
+Some case history referred to postpartum hysterectomy and uterine rupture during delivery of the multiple off-spring or macrosomic infants.
 Surrogates need to follows all the medical restrictions given by the doctors to continue safe pregnancy, especially when surrogates carry multiple babies.

 However, the advancement of medical science and properly licensed surrogacy and IVF clinics are taking care of all the above-mentioned surrogacy related risks and gradually the success rate of surrogacy is increasing and a number of women encouraged to become a surrogate to help other infertile couple or a single parent who really need help

 Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
 He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).